2016 Garrett Morgan Sustainable Transportation Competition

 If you are a middle-school teacher, you and your students can compete to win up to $1000 for your classroom, plus a trip to San Jose, California, to be honored at the MTI Awards Banquet.
 Each year members of the MTI Board of Trustees sponsor teams of students for a sustainable transportation study unit and competition.
 Faculty at San José State University’s College of Education developed the curriculum, and it includes a class or team project.
 Teams compete by videoconference, usually in March, with the US Secretary of Transportation attending.

 - The sponsoring organization contacts the school or teacher, arranges delivery of the workbooks, and provides the videoconference facility.

 - The teachers of all classes participating in the competition receive $50 for project supplies.
 (The school principal must complete a tax-exempt form and return it to MTI before the $50 can be released to the teacher.
 Otherwise, the funds would be considered taxable income for the teacher.
-MTI will provide that form when needed.)
+MTI will provide that form.)

 - The students and teachers create a sustainable transportation project based on what they’ve learned.

 - The project is presented at a national videoconference competition featuring the US Transportation Secretary and other transportation leaders.